-There has been a 5% decrease during the year in the number of pre-complaint and general enquiries dealt with by the Customer & Member Liaison Office (CMLO).
-The CMLO continue to make sure that as many enquiries as possible are directed to the most appropriate department at the first point of contact.
+There has been a 14% decrease between 2012/13 and 2014/15 in the number of precomplaint and general enquiries dealt with by the Customer & Member Liaison Office (CMLO).
+The CMLO continue to make sure that as many enquiries as possible are directed to the most appropriate service at the first point of contact.
 This will ensure customers are given more responsive replies and reduce the inefficiencies inherent in redirection of enquiries within the Authority.
 All enquiries received by email into the CMLO are acknowledged by email, the majority on the same working day.
 The customer is also notified of who their enquiry has been sent to and that they should expect a response direct.
 Enquirers by telephone or letter are posted a receipt setting out the same information.